When I first discovered Visual Composer (Now WPBakery Page Builder) and its simplicity I was blown away!

 Note: While the Elementor page is being tested, WPBakery Page builder plugin is deactivated and vice versa.

-The test shows that Elementor (right) is a much slower, adding 9 requests more compared to WPBakery Page Builder.
+The test shows that Elementor (right) is slower, adding 9 requests more compared to WPBakery Page Builder.

 For such a basic page the difference in speed and load time is huge.